They Would Cut You Up

 - The truly interesting twist on this one is that even Data himself is intrigued by the scientist's theories and ideas.
 He actually makes an overture of friendship towards the guy who wanted to dissect him at the end of the episode; a later episode was all about a day in Data's life in which he mastered tap dancing and learned the basics of ballroom dancing and tried to comprehend the dynamics behind the events of Miles O'Brien's marriage to Keiko, narrated in a letter to... the cyberneticist.
 Who is still continuing his research, with Data's full support.

 - Clark's secret is kept for this reason in Smallville and it's also mentioned in Lois and Clark.
 How would they cut him up?
-Kryptonite knives, of course.
+Kryptonite knives.

 - In a Lois and Clark episode, Lois travels to an Alternate Universe where Clark never became Superman due to his adoptive parents dying when he was little.
 His fiancée keeps berating him using this trope as a warning whenever he covertly uses his powers to save people.
 This world has also gone to hell after the arrival of Tempus, who gets himself elected President and removes all gun regulations.
 Cue the chaos.
 Fortunately, Lois fixes the situation by making Clark a suit identical to her Clark's.